Dog Walking Service Business: Real Costs & First Paid Jobs (UK)

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

-What is a Dog Walking Business?
+What is Dog Walking Service Business?

 A dog walking business involves walking dogs for pet owners who are unable to do so themselves.
 This can be due to busy schedules, work commitments, or other reasons.
 Dog walkers provide exercise and socialization for dogs, which is essential for their physical and mental health.